 TrustBills is the first auction platform for trade receivables.
 Within the broad category of trade receivables, there are a lot of different financial products, forfaiting, factoring, ABCP, supply chain finance.
 What we have done is create an auction platform where a supplier can upload his specific trade receivables and investors can bid on them, essentially betting on the risk of the trade receivable.
 The advantage to the supplier is that they get 100% of the auction price straight away, they don’t have to wait until the trade receivable is due to finance the ongoing operations of their business.

-Trading in receivables is not a new idea, but the way it has been done so far was very fragmented and slow.
+Trading in receivables is not a new idea, but the way it has been done so far is very fragmented and slow.
 There only was a very restricted market where supply and demand suffered from various limitations.
 TrustBills essentially connects buyers with sellers.
 In particular, TrustBills enables institutional investors the possibility to invest directly in trade receivables.
 With TrustBills, the entire process is fully automated, making it much easier for suppliers to sell their receivables and for investors to acquire them.

 Can you tell us now a little bit about your role in the company?

 I am Senior Vice President of Product Management.
 I started at TrustBills in May 2016 initially as CTO since I have a development background but I’ve moved into a more pure product management role as we’ve grown.
 I’m really focused on automation of all the important business processes enabled by the platform and work with our large partners, mainly banks, to make sure that the platform fits their needs.